jahidulpabelislam/database/README.md

 ## Licence

-This module is licenced under the General Public licence - see the [licence](LICENSE.md) file for details.
+This module is licenced under the General Public Licence - see the [licence](LICENSE.md) file for details.